-During the three months ended March 31, 2024, the Company had a net loss of \$ 2,562,330 and cash of \$3,770,229 at March 31, 2024.
+During the three months ended March 31, 2024 June 30, 2024, the Company had a net loss of approximately \$2,562,330 4.3 and million, cash of approximately \$3,770,229 2.4 million and a working capital deficit of \$0.2 million at March 31, 2024 June 30, 2024.
 These factors indicate substantial doubt about the Company's ability to continue as a going concern for the twelve months following the issuance of these financial statements.
 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.

 The financial statements included in this report do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities that may result from the matters discussed herein.
-While the Company believes in the viability of our strategy to generate sufficient revenue, control costs, and raise additional funds, when necessary, there can be no assurances to that effect.
+While the Company believes in the viability of our the Company's strategy to generate sufficient revenue, control costs, and raise additional funds, when necessary, there can be no assurances to that effect.
 The Company's ability to continue as a going concern is dependent upon the ability to implement the business plan, generate sufficient revenues, raise capital, and to control operating expenses.